MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-periods-detect-function.md

 Finds the most significant periods within a time series.

-The series_periods_detect() function is particularly useful for detecting periodic patterns in data, such as daily, weekly, or monthly cycles.
+The series_periods_detect() function is useful for detecting periodic patterns in data, such as daily, weekly, or monthly cycles.

 ## Syntax